 Attention is one of the first materials of formation.
 A person becomes shaped by what repeatedly holds his mind, desire, fear, envy, imagination, and time.
-Attention does not merely observe life.
+Attention does not only observe life.
 It trains the soul toward some things and away from others.
 What a person attends to becomes easier to notice, easier to desire, easier to imitate, and easier to defend.

 Environment directs attention before argument begins.
 A room with books, tools, music, conversation, devices, noise, clutter, beauty, contempt, hurry, or silence makes some actions more likely than others.
 A household calendar teaches what matters.
 A school hallway teaches what is honored.
 A workplace dashboard teaches what will be measured.
 A social feed teaches what deserves outrage, envy, amusement, or performance.
 Formation happens through surroundings because surroundings make some patterns normal.

 The common failure is to moralize attention while ignoring environment.
 Adults tell children to focus while surrounding them with interruption.
-Leaders tell workers to think deeply while rewarding constant responsiveness.
+Leaders tell workers to think carefully while rewarding constant responsiveness.
 Schools tell students to love learning while structuring the day around comparison and compliance.
 Individuals blame themselves for weakness while keeping the cues of weakness within arm's reach.
 Personal responsibility remains real, but it is dishonest to pretend that environment has no formative power.

 The Formation standard is this: arrange attention and environment so that the good becomes easier to practice and the harmful harder to normalize.

 This does not mean removing all difficulty.
 A person formed only by comfort becomes fragile.
-But avoidable disorder should not be confused with meaningful challenge.
+But avoidable disorder should not be confused with worthy challenge.
 Noise, chaos, constant interruption, degrading media, status competition, addictive design, and unresolved conflict form people whether or not anyone intended them to.
 A serious formation framework asks what the surroundings are teaching.

 Objective reality makes this practical.
 People have limited attention.
 Children have even less mature control over attention than adults.
 Adolescents are highly sensitive to social reward and belonging.
 Adults under stress become more vulnerable to cues and shortcuts.
 If the environment constantly points toward distraction, appetite, comparison, or reactivity, the person inside that environment must spend more energy resisting what the environment repeatedly invites.